ntustison/LungAndLobeEstimationExample/README.md

 Example code and data for the techniques discussed in Tustison et al., [Atlas-based estimation of lung and lobar anatomy in proton MRI. _Magn Reson Med_](http://www.ncbi.nlm.nih.gov/pubmed/26222827).

+## To do:

+* Need to run it through twice as discussed in the paper.
+The first run is to simply extract the lungs which gives a better registration for the second round.

 ## Instructions

 * Download and install [ANTs](https://github.com/stnava/ANTs).